 1998-99 Tyne Out

 In 1999 the culture sections were integrated back into the main paper, before being split off again in 2003 with the launch of a completely separate publication, Pulp, which was published weekly on A5 glossy paper.
 This was distributed alongside The Courier from 2004, before switching back to being a pullout of the main paper the following year.
 2003 also saw the introduction of a dedicated film section, with Arts now narrowing its focus to books, theatre and visual arts.
 By this point travel, fashion and TV features were also becoming more common in the main paper.

 Pulp went through several redesigns during its short history, but by 2009 was “the pull-out than no-one pulled out” and so became simply the Culture section of The Courier.
-Since then the number of culture pages has increased steadily, with what was once known simply as “arts” now split into nine different sections, each with three editors to oversee it:
+Since then the number of culture pages has increased steadily, with what was once known simply as “arts” now split into ten different sections, each with three editors to oversee it: